 Employers have a legal responsibility to provide a safe working environment for their employees.
 Failure to do so increases the potential for accidents and worker injuries.
-If you feel that an unsafe working environment contributed to a workplace injury you suffered, a workers’ comp attorney can advise you of your rights under the law as well as your legal options.
-It would also be wise to educate yourself on what to do if you’re injured by an unsafe working environment
+If you feel that an unsafe working environment contributed to a workplace injury you suffered, a workers’ compensation attorney can advise you of your rights under the law as well as your legal options.
+It would also be wise to educate yourself on what to do if you’re injured by an unsafe working environment.

 What to Do if You Are Injured on the Job

 If you have an accident and are injured at your workplace, report the incident to your employer as soon as possible—the sooner, the better.
 Seek immediate medical attention (or call 911 if the injury is potentially life-threatening) for your injury.
-If your accident occurred in what you consider to be an unsafe working environment, and you feel such an environment contributed to your injury, it would be in your best interest to retain a workers’ comp attorney to assist you with filing a workers’ comp claim.
-A workers’ comp attorney is knowledgeable about OSHA laws that govern workplace safety, and he can determine if your employer has committed any OSHA violations as well as any other safety regulations.
+If your accident occurred in what you consider to be an unsafe working environment, and you feel such an environment contributed to your injury, it would be in your best interest to retain a workers’ compensation attorney to assist you with filing a workers’ compensation claim.
+A workers’ compensation attorney is knowledgeable about OSHA laws that govern workplace safety, and he can determine if your employer has committed any OSHA violations as well as any other safety regulations.

 Workers’ compensation typically allows you to only recover damages for injuries.
 However, some states allow injured workers to sue an employer for “intentional or egregious” conduct.
 This may result in a larger workers’ comp benefit if the worker successfully proves that his employer’s negligence created an unsafe working environment that contributed to his injury.
 Proving such negligence is very difficult, however.
-Having an experienced workers’ comp attorney is working on your behalf will increase the chances of a favorable outcome in cases like this.
+Having an experienced workers’ compensation attorney is working on your behalf will increase the chances of a favorable outcome in cases like this.

 What Can a Worker’s Comp Attorney Do for You?